Pioreactor/pioreactor-logs2slack/README.md

 #### 2. Installing this plugin

 1. In your Pioreactor interface, click on "Plugins".
-Find `pioreactor-logs2slack`, and click "Install" beside it. **Or** you can run `pio install-plugin pioreactor-logs2slack`.
+Find `pioreactor-logs2slack`, and click "Install" beside it. **Or** you can run `pio plugins install pioreactor-logs2slack`.
 Either way, this plugin will be installed on your leader Pioreactor.

 2. After installing (should take less than a minute), click on "Configuration".
 At the bottom of the page will be a section called `[logs2slack]`.